As I indicated in a prior post, I've decided to experiment with real estate crowdfunding to determine if it's a viable way to earn passive income.

 We'll see how this one performs, but I feel comfortable with the risk relative to my principal protection.

 So far, YieldStreet has had the most interesting opportunities on its platform.
 The funds have reasonable diversification and not always correlated to the stock market or traditional real estate.
-They sell out quick, and they close at a much faster pace than the other platforms.
+They sell out quickly, and they close at a much faster pace than the other platforms.

 If I had to consolidate my investments into one platform eventually (but across various investments), I'm leaning towards YieldStreet.
 We'll see how I feel at the end of the experiment.